$4M Mega Millions Ticket Sold At Bergen County 7-Eleven

-The June 20, 2025 drawing produced three “Match 5” winners across the country—in New Jersey, Georgia, and Washington—according to the Mega Millions website.
+The June 20 drawing produced three “Match 5” winners across the country, in New Jersey, Georgia, and Washington, according to the Mega Millions website.

 It marked the first time since the game’s April rule changes that three second-tier winners were drawn in one night.
 Under the new rules, each “Match 5” ticket gets a randomly assigned multiplier instead of a fixed $1 million prize, allowing for even bigger payouts.